-Czar is the main title of the Russian monarchs (while the monarchy existed in Russia).
+Czar is the main title of the Russian monarchs (when the monarchy existed in Russia).
 Sometimes it is written in English as tsar or tzar.

 In Russian, it is written царь.

-Starting for the czar Peter the Great, Russia became an empire and czars started to be called emperors.
+Starting from the czar Peter the Great, Russia became an empire and czars started to be called emperors.
 However, the term czar stayed and continued to be commonly used.